zeroIndex0/Calculator/README.md

 Here is a link to where you can download the addon and look at some pictures of its output:

 http://www.esoui.com/downloads/info697-Calculator.html

+--Will need to update versions in two different files and update api version number